 “(1) a trade or business, (2) regularly carried on, and (3) not substantially related to furthering the exempt purpose of the organization.”

-The first two requirements are obvious, it must be an ongoing business to be taxable (a one time bake sale would not be, but opening a pie shop that is open five days a week probably would be) the last of the three is the nuanced piece of the picture.
+The first two requirements are obvious, it must be an ongoing business to be taxable (a one time bake sale would not be, but opening a pie shop that is open five days a week probably would be) the last of (3) above is the nuanced piece of the picture.
 What is related to furthering the purpose of the organization?
 This question becomes very complex, one of my favorite examples is that of a museum with a gift shop.
 A good case could be made that certain items that the gift shop sells do further its purpose as a non-profit (to educate and inform the public).
 Perhaps an educational game, or book on history.
 On the other hand, the candy the shop sells is obviously not related to its primary purpose.
-When engaged in ongoing business activities as a non-profit it is always wise to get the opinion of a professional on the tax-ability of the income.
-(There are numerous exclusions to the UBIT rules as well)
+When engaged in ongoing business activities as a nonprofit, it is always wise to get the opinion of a professional on the taxability of the income.
+(There are numerous exclusions to the UBIT rules as well.)

 Any US tax advice contained in the body of this article was not intended or written to be used, and cannot be used, by the reader for the purpose of avoiding penalties that may be imposed under the Internal Revenue Code or applicable state or local tax law provisions.